 We intend to seek regulatory approval for our product candidates, including COPIKTRA, in a number of countries outside of the United States and expect that these countries will be important markets for our products, if approved.
 Marketing our products in these countries will require separate regulatory approvals in each market and compliance with numerous and varying regulatory requirements.
 The regulations that apply to the conduct of clinical trials and approval procedures vary from country to country and may require additional testing.
 Moreover, the time required to obtain approval may differ from that required to obtain FDA approval.
 In addition, in many countries outside the United States, a drug must be approved for reimbursement before it can be approved for sale in that country.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
 Failure to obtain regulatory approval in one country may have a negative effect on the regulatory approval process in others.
 The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval.
 We may not obtain foreign regulatory approvals on a timely basis, if at all.
 We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any foreign market.